minhtannguyen/Installation-And-Helpful-Tricks/README.md

   * [Recover Deleted Files on the Server](#recover-deleted-files-on-the-server)
   * [Other Useful Tricks for Working with Remote Servers][#other-useful-tricks-for-working-with-remote-servers]
   * [Tricks to Submit on arXiv]
+  * [Download and Upload from Google Drive when Using Terminal on a Remote Server]

 ## Using Jupyter Notebook inside the Docker
 Log into the cluster from your local computer: